-The following is a searchable database featuring hundreds of digitized, (and mostly) Open Access archival materials and collections on the history of fascist, authoritarian, and right-wing populist movements and dictatorships during the twentieth and twenty-first centuries.
+The following is a searchable database featuring hundreds of digitized, (mostly) Open Access archival materials and collections on the history of fascist, authoritarian, and right-wing populist movements and dictatorships during the 20th and 21st centuries.
 In addition to the perspectives of right-wing groups and regimes, the voices of their political opponents and victims are featured as well.
-While these primary sources range from the early twentieth century to the present, the bulk of the materials pertain to the interwar decades (1920s-1940s).
-We hope that this project will serve as a useful research tool for our community scholars and interested members of the general public.
+While these primary sources range from the early 20th century to the present, the bulk of the materials pertain to the interwar decades and the Second World War (1920s-1940s).
+We hope that this project will serve as a useful research tool for our community of scholars and interested members of the general public.

 This research database will continue to expand as we add new entries and refine our search functionality (i.e. via keywords) for the items already listed.
 If you know of other digitized sources or collections that you would like to share with our community, please send a message to the project’s co-creator, Sophie Wunderlich, at the following email address: email@example.com.